 Melvin is a therapeutic foster parent.
 "Therapeutic foster children have experienced more trauma.
 They have been hospitalized and [have] extreme mental health issues," Melvin said.
 Though therapeutic foster placements are challenging, Melvin says that he believes it is his duty to provide support and guidance to help children thrive.
 "Once the child becomes adjusted and comfortable in their surroundings, you begin to see a different child."

 Foster parents like Lucy and Melvin are heroes, but even heroes need help.
 National Foster Care Month is devoted to enabling foster parents like Lucy and Melvin to serve and support children in the child welfare system.
-We’re committed to offering resources to child welfare professionals, foster parents, and kinship caregivers so they can help the children in their care.
+We’re committed to offering resources Visit disclaimer page to child welfare professionals, foster parents, and kinship caregivers so they can help the children in their care.